alessandrocandolini/sainsbury_test/README.md

 ### Warning ###

 Just for backup purposes, a copy of my-app-0.0.1-SNAPSHOT-jar-with-dependencies.jar has been committed as well to this repository.
-Do not use it.
+Do not use it!

 ## Short description ##

-This core functionalities of this app are:
+The core functionalities of this app are:

 * load webpages
 * scrape information from those webpages

 Network requests are handle by the NetworkRequestExecutor class.
-The current implementation relies on the Jsoup met
+The implementation is completely decoupled from any other part of the app, it is hidden within the method of this class and it can be changed at any time without impacting the other parts of the code.
+This is possible since the method read a NetworkRequestPojo and returns a NetworkResponsePojo (without exposing objects such as Document, Response etc which are specific of the current implementation).

+Scraping is handled by the two classes ListItemScraper and SingleItemScraper

 ## Who do I talk to? ##